joec2109/OOSD/README.md

 Once set up, create a new database within phpmyadmin named 'oosdproject' (localhost/phpmyadmin/ in your browser)

 Run the project, and the program will connect to the db and create the table required.

+In order to test the software to it's full capability, it is recommended to create a few accounts.

+To log in as the admin, the username is: 'admin' and the password is 'admin123'.